Posted on

 The pan itself.
 Caraway’s heavy gauge aluminum construction is thicker than all my other hard-anodized pans.

-It offers impressive warp resistance for aluminum while enhancing heating performance, too.
-As a result, I’ve found Caraway’s pans sear and brown food surprisingly well for not being stainless or cast iron.
-This is due to its improved heat retention from the pan’s extra mass.
+Thanks to its extra mass, it offers impressive warp resistance and heat retention for aluminum.
+As a result, I’ve found Caraway sears and browns food surprisingly well for not being denser stainless or cast iron.

-• Multi-layered ceramic coating: Longer-lasting non-stick performance than single-layer coatings.
+• Multi-layered ceramic coating: Longer-lasting performance than single-layer coatings.

-• Will not release harmful fumes if you accidentally overheat, unlike Teflon pans (PFAS-free Caraway remains safe up to 800°F – Teflon begins off-gassing toxins at 464°F).
+• Doesn’t emit harmful fumes if you accidentally overheat, unlike Teflon pans (remains safe up to 800°F vs Teflon 464°F).

-• Faster heating than stainless steel cookware, yet impressive warp-resistance despite its lighter weight.
+• Faster heating than stainless steel, yet impressive warp-resistance despite its lighter weight.

-• Easier & healthier cooking: Eggs & pancakes slide easily from these pans despite using little to no oil.
+• Eggs & pancakes slide easily from these pans despite using little to no oil.

-• Includes a clever magnetic storage rack & hanging cloth lid holder duo for easy, space-saving wall & cabinet storage.
+• Includes a clever magnetic storage rack & hanging lid holder for easy, space-saving wall & cabinet storage.
 Ideal for smaller kitchens.

 • Pricey.